Get free monthly e-alerts to the latest Stanford Earth Matters stories

 Egregious human rights abuses in the global fishing industry gained international attention two years ago.
 Where do we stand now?
 And what will it take to prioritize human wellbeing as much as environmental responsibility in sustainable seafood?

-Nuclear waste is accumulating at sites across the country.
-Nuclear security expert Rodney C. Ewing discusses how the United States' failure to implement a permanent solution for nuclear waste storage and disposal is costing Americans billions of dollars per year.
+Expert Rodney C. Ewing discusses how failure to implement a permanent solution for nuclear waste storage and disposal is costing Americans billions of dollars per year.

 The audible world contains vast amounts of information about the world around us.
 Scholars from across Stanford are exploring this invisible landscape as a research tool and as a way of understanding each other.